Making research-engagement a core part of the

 We are surrounded by ever-more data and technologies that are changing how we experience the world.
 Regardless of your academic or career aspirations, developing a strong understanding of social research methods and applications is an important foundation to knowing what all that information means and why it matters.
 Social research methods help us learn about people and societies through collecting, analyzing and interpreting data.

-The Summer Institute in Social Research Methods provides undergraduates with an immersive summer experience through a combination of classroom instruction, skills-building workshops, and hands-on research experience.
+The Summer Institute in Social Research Methods provides students with an immersive summer experience through a combination of classroom instruction, skills-building workshops, and hands-on research experience.

-- Gain mentored experience as an RA on faculty research projects
+- Gain mentored experience as an RA on faculty research projects (UChicago undergraduates)

 SISRM RAs participate in a summer 2019 workshop

 We realized that undergraduates at the University of Chicago are eager to be involved in research but may not know how to get involved in a project.
 A significant motivation for creating SISRM was to connect faculty and these students around research projects, fostering awareness of the kinds of research in which social science faculty are engaged.